DELICIOUS AND REVITALIZING CANTALOUPE JUICE

-Next to watermelons, kids crave cantaloupes!
-Especially in the summertime.
-It’s no wonder: the rich orange-pastel and sometimes almost pale salmon-colors conjure visions of dreamsicle, but with distinctively bolder (and far more nutritious) flavors.
+It seems like next to watermelons, kids most crave cantaloupes — especially in the summertime.
+It’s no wonder.
+The rich orange-pastel and sometimes almost pale salmon colors conjure visions of a Dreamsicle® but with distinctively bolder (and far more nutritious) flavors.

-While cantaloupes may not be as vibrant as, say, an orange, pomegranate or blueberry, remember that orange and yellow fruits and vegetables deliver massive amounts of carotenes (as in beta-carotene, aka Vitamin A) and carotenoids (even more Vitamin A).
-They also provide vitamin B1, B3 (niacin – important for our arteries), and B6, plus folate, magnesium, copper and even a bit of vitamin K. This makes cantaloupe juice a tasty addition to any juicing program seeking to improve the eyes or reduce inflammation.
-What(?) you say, ‘reduce inflammation?’
-That’s right!
+While cantaloupes may not be as vibrant as, say, an orange, pomegranate or blueberry, remember that orange and yellow fruits and vegetables deliver massive amounts of carotenes (as in beta carotene, aka vitamin A) and carotenoids (even more vitamin A).
+They also provide vitamins B1, B3 (the niacin is important for our arteries) and B6 plus folate, magnesium, copper and even a bit of vitamin K. This makes cantaloupe juice a tasty addition to any juicing program seeking to improve the eyes or reduce inflammation.
+“What?” you say, “reduce inflammation?”
+That’s right, my friend!

-While most of know from childhood that Vitamin A is great for eyes (al-a Bugs Bunny and carrots), and some of us even know that it’s spread in the macular nerve is measured as an indicator of eye health (thus preventing macular degeneration), far fewer of us were taught that Vitamin A reduces inflammation.
+While most of you may know from childhood that vitamin A is great for eyes (r‘memba Bugs Bunny and his carrots?), as an adult you may have learned that vitamin A spread in the macular nerve is measured as an indicator of eye health (thus preventing macular degeneration), and this is partially due to that fact that vitamin A reduces inflammation.

-Specifically (and getting kind of technical), studies show that carotenoids inhibit the production of inflammatory cytokines (such as interleukin-8), and block oxidative stress.
-This means that they keep the body from causing its own inflammation-response to injury.
+I’m going to get kind of technical here, so bear with me.
+Studies show that carotenoids inhibit the production of inflammatory cytokines such as interleukin-8 and block oxidative stress.
+This means that they keep the body from causing its own inflammatory response to injury.

-Other research suggests that carotenoids are great for healthy skin (by preventing UV damage), and may even protect against prostate, head and neck cancers (due to ‘cucurbitacins’).
-While the organic acids ferulic and caffeic acid are both potent anti-aging agents.
+Other research suggests that carotenoids are great for healthy skin (they help prevent UV damage), and they may even protect against prostate, head and neck cancers (due to cucurbitacins).
+Meanwhile, the organic acids ferulic and caffeic acid are both potent anti-aging agents.

-Because I have Chrons Disease — an inflammatory disease of the intestines — I spent years searching for ways to reduce inflammation without upsetting my stomach (and without taking Prednisone or Infliximab).
+Because I have Crohn’s Disease — an inflammatory disease of the intestines — I spent years searching for ways to reduce inflammation without upsetting my stomach (and without taking the prescription drugs prednisone or infliximab).
 In 2016, I modified a few recipes and found what works for me!
-This juice is my cure (along with other healthy life choices — especially dietary choices).
+I want to share it with you here because this juice is my personal cure (along with other healthy life choices — especially dietary choices).
 As always, cold-pressed is best!